SomeWeekendReading/someweekendreading.github.io/_posts/2023-02-15-on-chatgpt.md

 - The "Chat" version above is a web-interfaced version of GPT-3.5 (as of today), where you can make a free account and ask it questions.

-The responses are _amazing,_ for both good and bad meanings of that word.
+The responses are _amazing,_ for both good and bad meanings of that word:

-On the one hand, they are _very_ persuasive.
+- On the one hand, they are _very_ persuasive.
 You'd really think a person, or person-like thing, generated the text.
 It's good enough that people actually propose using it as a substitute for search engines like Google.

-On the other hand, that is a _terrible_ idea!
+- On the other hand, that is a _terrible_ idea!
 It is optimized for plausibility, not for truth.
 The generated text is riddled with errors and what are described as "hallucinations".
 But they're all so plausible, _you can't tell which is which._

-When I asked it a technical question, it made a very plausible sounding argument, complete with citations to the literature.
-I was really impressed: the papers it cited were by famous scientists working in the correct area, in important journals, with title that were spot-on relevant to my interests.
+When I asked it a technical question, it made a very plausible-sounding argument, complete with citations to the relevant scientific literature.
+I was really impressed: the papers it cited were by famous scientists working in the correct area, published in important journals, with titles that were spot-on relevant to my interests.
 So why hadn't I, as a scientist familiar with the area, already read those papers?  __Because they were all fake!__ Every single one was an hallucination, absolutely bereft of existence.

 ## So&hellip; what?

 What do you call a person who is very good at sounding persuasive and plausible, but absolutely bereft of fidelity to fact?
 A BS artist.
-(Yes, the aversive conditioning of my mis-spent childhood to this day prevent me from violating the "swearing" taboo.)
+(Yes, the aversive conditioning of my mis-spent childhood to this day prevent me from violating the "swearing" taboo that my elders learned more than a century ago, and imposed on me.)

 And I was thinking that this was a good description of ChatGPT.
 Then, via [PZMyers on Mastodon](https://octodon.social/@pzmyers) I saw this perfect summary of the